dariol83/drorbiteex/README.md

 Dr. Orbiteex is a Java application that leverages the functionalities provided by the Orekit library (https://www.orekit.org/) to provide a visual orbit visualisation platform.

 Dr. Orbiteex allows you to:
 - Define the location of your ground stations/points of interest on Earth
 - Import orbital data in the form of TLE (https://en.wikipedia.org/wiki/Two-line_element_set) or CCSDS OEM files (https://public.ccsds.org/Pubs/502x0b2c1e2.pdf), with a direct import function from the Celestrak TLE website (https://celestrak.org/NORAD/elements/)
 - Show the path of each orbit on a 3D view and a 2D view and the current/specified location of each satellite
 - Show the visibility windows over the defined ground stations/points of interest, export such data as CSV
 - Show the visibility circles from the defined ground stations by selecting an orbit of interest
 - Show the tracking data (azimuth/elevation) related to a visibility window, export such data as CSV
 - Export a TLE-based orbit to CCSDS OEM file (KVN and XML)
 - For a ground station/point of interest, export a set of visibility windows in the form of CCSDS Simple Schedule file (https://public.ccsds.org/Pubs/902x1b1c1.pdf)
 - Detect collinearity events with reference to a specific satellite/orbit
 - Calculate sky coverage maps for a given ground station/point of interest, with reference to a selectable set of satellites/orbits
 - Compute position/velocity error among two or more orbits
 - Compute elevation/azimuth/angular error between a reference orbit and other orbits with respect to a reference ground station
-- Compute orbit determination (using TLE propagator and numerical propagator) from a set of measurements (supported file formats: CCSDS TDM and CCSDS OEM).
+- Compute orbit determination (using TLE propagator and numerical propagator) from a set of measurements (supported file formats: CCSDS TDM and CCSDS OEM)
+- Batch execution of collinearity analysis

 ![AND](img/drorbiteex1.png "Dr. Orbiteex main window")
 ![AND](img/drorbiteex2.png "Dr. Orbiteex map view")
 ![AND](img/drorbiteex3.png "Dr. Orbiteex sky coverage")
 ![AND](img/drorbiteex4.png "Dr. Orbiteex orbit error analysis")

-The main development is completed (latest version branch: 1.1.x).
-Please report bug and feature requests using the GitHub issue tracker.
+The main development is completed (last version: 1.2.0).

 ## Getting started
 Make sure you have Java >= 11 and Apache Maven installed.